Updated: Nov 27, 2022

-I have ranked and reviewed every episode of boy meets world.
-I will be dropping ten episodes every other day(8/7 central) except for the first drop, which will only include 8.
+I have ranked and reviewed every episode of Boy Meets World.
 The rankings are based on tiers.
 So, for example, you have to have received a B grade to be ranked above another B grade episode, and a B grade episode cannot be ranked higher than a B+ or A level.
 The grades were given mostly based on four major categories.
 Creativity, was the episode concept done interestingly.
 Subjective enjoyment is this one enjoyable to watch.
 Logic, does the episode make sense, and are they successful in communicating the message they set out to share.
 Emotion is the moments of drama, humor, and tragedy still significant.

 Support us @

 140. B and B’s B'N B, Season 4, Episode 13